bxparks/rpn83p/docs/USER_GUIDE.md

 - `Err: Tol Not Met`
 - `Err: Undefined`

 These are shown in the Error Code line on the screen.
-For example, division by 0 shows this:
+For example, if we try to divide `1 / 0`, a division by 0 error is shown:

 ![Err: Division By 0](images/rpn83p-errorcode-division-by-0.png)